getsentry/synapse/proxy/README.md

 # Synapse Proxy Service

 A high-performance HTTP proxy service that routes requests to the correct getsentry cell based on organization context.
 Part of the greater overall Synapse service.
+This proxy is specifically for API traffic.

 ## Overview